8 month immersion

 how the plants have been traditionally used in different cultures

-how to create your own herbal home apothecary
+how to start your own herbal home apothecary

 and most importantly, how to listen and learn from the plants themselves…